 Azure Web Application Firewall on Azure Front Door

-Azure Web Application Firewall (WAF) on Azure Front Door provides centralized protection for your web applications that are globally delivered using Azure Front Door.
-It is designed and operated to defend your web services against common exploits and vulnerabilities, and keep your service highly available for your users in addition to helping you meet compliance requirements.
+Azure Web Application Firewall (WAF) on Azure Front Door provides centralized protection for your web applications.
+WAF defends your web services against common exploits and vulnerabilities.
+It keeps your service highly available for your users and helps you meet compliance requirements.

 WAF policy and rules